Best view of Seoul at Guksadang shrine on Mt. Inwang-san

 David Mason Expert On Inwangsan Temple In Seoul

-At Guksadang shrine, HI Travel Tales had the honor of bumping into one of the experts on this shrine, expat and professor David Mason who has written books on the topic and gives guided tours of area mountains and temples.
-Visit Mason’s website for even more detailed photos and descriptions.
+At Guksadang shrine, HI Travel Tales had the honor of bumping into one of the experts on this shrine, expat and professor David Mason, who has written books on the topic and gives guided tours of area mountains and temples.
 Click here for information on Inwang-san and the Guksadang shrine.

 Lanterns And Starburst At Inwangsan Temple In Seoul